rpkamp/fancy-testdox-printer/README.md

+# ⛔ This package is deprecated, upgrade to PHPUnit 7+ and use `phpunit --testdox` instead! ⛔

 # Fancy Testdox Printer [![Build Status](https://travis-ci.org/rpkamp/fancy-testdox-printer.svg?branch=master)](https://travis-ci.org/rpkamp/fancy-testdox-printer)

 A fancy testdox printer for PHPUnit.
 Output is similar to PHPUnit's `--testdox` output, but: